 The original equipment battery is maintenance free.
 Do not remove the cap and do not add fluid.

 Refer to the replacement number shown on the original battery label when a new battery is needed.
-See Engine Compartment Overview ⇔ 211 for battery location.
+See Engine Compartment Overview ⇔ 165 for battery location.

-WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and (Continued)

+birth defects or other reproductive harm.
 Batteries also contain other chemicals known to the State of California to cause cancer.
 WASH HANDS AFTER HANDLING.
+For more information go to www.P65Warnings.ca.gov/ passenger-vehicle.

-See California Proposition 65 Warning ⇔ 207.
+See California Proposition 65 Warning $\Rightarrow$ 162 and the back cover.